GNX (album): Awards and nominations

+Several publications listed GNX as among the best albums of 2024, such as NPR, the Associated Press, NME, and Rolling Stone.
+It was the number-one best for Complex, in the top five for The A.V.
+Club, Billboard, the The Washington Post, and Variety, and the top-50 of several magazines and blogs notable for their coverage of underground music, such as BrooklynVegan and Consequence, and newspapers like The Independent and Los Angeles Times.

+At the 68th Grammy Awards, GNX won the award for Best Rap Album and was nominated for Album of the Year, losing to Debí Tirar Más Fotos by Bad Bunny.
+At thd American Music Awards of 2025, Lamar had the highest quantity of nominations with ten, two of them, the Album of the Year introduced in this year's ceremony and Favorite Hip-Hop Album, for GNX.
+It won the Album of the Year at the 2025 BET Awards ceremony, and was nominated for the same type of award at the 2025 MTV Video Music Awards, losing to Short n' Sweet by Sabrina Carpenter.

 Commercial performance

 GNX earned over 44.2 million first-day streams on the global Spotify chart, averaging over 3.6 million streams per song despite being available only seven hours prior.
 It also simultaneously occupied the top two slots on the American Spotify charts, with "Squabble Up" being at number one with 3.272 million streams.
 GNX became Lamar's second number-one album on the UK Albums Chart after To Pimp a Butterfly (2015).

 In the United States, GNX debuted atop the Billboard 200 with 319,000 album-equivalent units, including 379.72 million official on-demand streams and 32,000 pure sales, despite only being available via streaming and standard digital downloads.
 It crossed 500,000 album-equivalent units by the second week.
 It marked Lamar's fifth consecutive number-one album in the country and scored the sixth-largest opening week of 2024, among all albums.
 Furthermore, GNX logged the year's biggest streaming week for any hip-hop or R&B album, the second-biggest debut streaming week, and the third-largest streaming week overall, only behind Taylor Swift's The Tortured Poets Department.
 All 12 songs from GNX debuted on the Billboard Hot 100 chart, occupying the entire top five simultaneously.
 Lamar is the fifth artist in history to monopolize the premier spots, joining Ariana Grande, Swift, Drake, and the Beatles.
 Following Lamar's Super Bowl Halftime Show performance, GNX returned to the number 1 spot on the Billboard 200 chart dated February 22, 2025.

 Elsewhere, GNX debuted at number one in Canada, Australia, and the United Kingdom.